WELCOME TO THE W8EB WEB PAGE

 In October of 1998 I saw an ad for this car and worked like crazy to convince my wife to let us buy the car.
 It was the perfect replacement for both former convertibles.
 The car was in pretty good condition but I have replaced much of the chrome trim, had the transmission rebuilt and the interior redone.

-We have entered the car in several car shows and are learning the ropes and politics of the meets.
-We have been in several parades with the car including the Michigan State University 1999 and 2001 Homecoming celebrations.
-The car was invited to be in the Henry Ford Museum Car Show for the summers of 2000, 2001, 2002, 2003 and 2004.
-It has also been shown at the National Fairlane Car Show in Tennessee July 2000 where it received a first place trophy for cars of its class and in Arizona July 2001 where it took 2nd place, June 2003 in Cromwell, Ct. the car place 3rd and in 2004 it took another 1st place trophy at the Dearborn, Michigan show.
-The car won a 3rd place trophy for all 1969 Ford Torino's at the 2002 All Ford Car show in Carlisle, Pa. and in 2003 the car won a 1st place trophy for all 1969 Torino's.
+We have entered the car in several car shows and have learned the ropes and politics of the meets.
+We have been in many parades with the car including the Michigan State University Homecoming celebrations.
+The car was invited to be in the Henry Ford Museum Car Show for the annual Fathers Day festivities.
+It has also been shown at a number of National Fairlane Car Shows where it trophied at each event.

 HAM BUDDIES SINCE THE 50'S